MENU

 Under local anesthesia, approximately 10ml of fat is extracted from your abdomen through a small incision.
 You can resume normal activities the same day.

-Your tissue is transported to our government-certified Cell Processing Center (CPC License: FA5250001), where stem cells are isolated and cultured to reach 100 to 200 million cells with over 95% viability.
+Your tissue is transported to our government-certified Cell Processing Center, where stem cells are isolated and cultured to reach 100 to 200 million cells with over 95% viability.
 Every batch is tested for sterility, viability, and potency before treatment.

 Visit 2: Dual-Delivery Treatment Day